serverless/utils/docs/log.md

 _Note this part of an API is still experimental and subject to changes (not advertised to be used by external plugins)_

 Returns `{ log, writeText, progress }` interface, same as one documented above (excluding `progress.clear`), but dedicated to be used in context of external (named via `pluginName`) plugins.
 Calling function again, with same plugin name, will return previously created interface.

+### `style` Style decorators

+_Note this part of an API is still experimental and subject to changes (not advertised to be used by external plugins)_

+Decorators that ensure that in given environment intended style can be reproduced.

+Available style functions:

+- `aside` - for messsage side content
+- `noticeSymbol` - for symbols shown aside of regular notifications
+- `warning` - for warnings
+- `error` - for errors